-Develop projects to improve the quality of life of SAFE: What would be the solution, i. e. what is your organisation's position regarding this issue?
+\ Develop projects to improve the quality of life of SAFE: What would be the solution, i. e. what is your organisation's position regarding this issue?

-Since 2013 patient organisation ParSirdi. lv is an IM: Not only stroke has serious health consequences, associated member of the international organisation but it also has a very heavy social and financial burden on patients, their families and society as a whole.
+associated member of the international organisation but it also has a very heavy social and financial burden on patients, their families and society as a whole.